OpenWaveDigital/doctlbak/README.md

 # doctlbak

 Simple script for creating Digital Ocean snapshots with doctl.
+The script lists your droplets, along with IDs and IP addresses, then asks for some input and creates a snapshot.